×

 What are the schools in Korea like?

 "The Seoul Foreign School (SFS) is one of the best international schools in Korea.
 Located in the heart of Seoul, SFS offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school is accredited by the Western Association of Schools and Colleges and provides a rigorous academic program that prepares students for college and beyond.
 SFS also offers a wide range of extracurricular activities, including sports, music, and art.
 The Seoul International School (SIS) is another top international school in Korea.
 Located in the Gangnam district of Seoul, SIS offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school is accredited by the Western Association of Schools and Colleges and provides a rigorous academic program that prepares students for college and beyond.
 SIS also offers a wide range of extracurricular activities, including sports, music, and art.
 The Korean International School (KIS) is a top bilingual school in Korea.
 Located in the Gangnam district of Seoul, KIS offers a comprehensive education program for students from pre-kindergarten to grade 12.
 The school is accredited by the Western Association of Schools and Colleges and provides a rigorous academic program that prepares students for college and beyond.
-KIS also offers a wide range of extracurricular activities, including sports, music, and art, as well as a bilingual program that teaches students both Korean and English," explained one expat living in Korea.
+KIS also offers a wide range of extracurricular activities, including sports, music, and art, as well as a bilingual program that teaches students both Korean and English," commented one expat when asked about in Korea.

 Is the cost of living in Korea high?